MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **DeviceModel** - The model of the device. (macOS/iOS only)

+- **DocAsyncOpenKind** - When opening a document, an enumeration indicating the type of asynchronous flow used.

 - **DocLocation** -  When opening a document, indicates which service provided the document (OneDrive, File Server, SharePoint, etc.).

+- **DocSizeInBytes** - When opening a document, the file size in bytes.

+- **DocSyncBackedType** - When opening a document, an indicator as to the type of document (local or service based)

 - **DurationUntilMso20Initialization** - The duration in microseconds it took between when the Office process was initialized and mso20win32client.dll was loaded.